MalcolmUX-Y/dwe-v2/README.md

 * reports
 * schedules

-And extracts structured items:
+And extracts structured items such as:

 * actions
-* deadlines
 * decisions
 * context

+With temporal and responsibility data attached where explicitly supported.

 The result is a **reviewable workflow**, not generated text.